BlenderCN-Org/io_scene_mudrunner/README.md

 MudRunner's limitations on DirectX files are annoying to manually work around in Blender.
 To save myself trouble, I modified Blender to export DirectX files compatible with MudRunner with no manual workarounds necessary.

-Big caveat: this exporter has only been tested with grasses, static models, and a few dynamic models with simple armatures.
-It has not been tested with any models or trucks that require bones to be exported.
-It definitely won't work any better, and it may work worse for those models.

 This Blender addon is known to work with Blender 2.78.
 It is based on the DirectX exporter that has been packaged with Blender since at least 2.69, so it should work with those versions as well.
-However, there's a good chance that it won't work with Blender 2.80.
+However, it does not work with Blender 2.80.

 Documentation for the original exporter is [here](https://en.blender.org/index.php/Extensions:2.6/Py/Scripts/Import-Export/DirectX_Exporter).